Freeecode/loopclosure_for_aloam/README.md

 # Loopclosure for A-LOAM

-This is a basic implementation of loopclosure detection for A-LOAM, which can be optimized.
+This is a basic implementation of loopclosure detection for A-LOAM, which can be optimized（under developing）.

 ## 1. Dependency
 - GTSAM